MakRamsey/Neural-Network-Model/README.md

-# deep-learning-challenge
+# Neural-Network-Model

-## Overview
+## Overview:

 Greetings,

-Welcome to the ‘deep-learning-challenge’ repository!
-For this project, we were supplied a comprehensive features dataset (34,000+ entries) surrounding a nonprofit foundation’s applicant venture funding program with an included binary classifier label that indicates whether or not the instance was successful.
-Using this dataset, several neural networks were trained and tested to generate a binary classifier that can predict whether applicants will be successful.
+Welcome to the Neural-Network-Model repository!
+For this project, analysis was conducted on a comprehensive features dataset (34,000+ entries) surrounding a nonprofit foundation’s applicant venture funding program with an included binary classifier label that indicates whether or not the instance was successful.
+Using this dataset, several neural networks (both manually and Keras-Tuner optimized) were trained and tested to generate an algorithm that can predict whether or not applicants will be successful.
+Special consideration was taken during preprocessing for categorical bucketing/binning where appropriate.

-## Repository Structure
+**Repository Structure:**

-"Initial_Model" Directory - Contains all files associated with the initial algorithm
+- 'Initial_Model' directory: Contains all files associated with the initial neural network
-- "Deep_Learning_Challenge.ipynb" - Jupyter Notebook with executed code for initial neural network model
+  - 'Initial_Model_Weights' directory: Contains saved initial model weights as .keras files
-- "Initial_Model_Weights" Folder - Contains saved initial model weights as .keras files
+  - "AlphabetSoupCharity.keras": Initial neural network model
-- "AlphabetSoupCharity.keras" - Initial neural network model
+  - "Deep_Learning_Challenge.ipynb": Jupyter Notebook file with executed code for initial algorithm generation
-- "Initial_Accuracy.png"
+  - "Initial_Accuracy.png": Visualization of Model Accuracy vs. Epoch #
-- "Initial_Loss.png"
+  - "Initial_Loss.png": Visualization of Model Loss vs. Epoch #

-"Optimized_Models" Directory - Contains all files associated with the two subsequent optimized algorithms
+- 'Optimized_Models' directory: Contains all files associated with the two subsequent optimized algorithms
-- "AlphabetSoupCharity_Optimization.ipynb" - Jupyter Notebook with executed code for (2) subsequent optimized models
+  - "AlphabetSoupCharity_KerasTuner_Optimization.keras": Keras-Tuner optimized neural network model
-- "AlphabetSoupCharity_Manual_Optimization.keras" - Mannually optimized neural nework model
+  - "AlphabetSoupCharity_Manual_Optimization.keras": Mannually optimized neural nework model
-- "AlphabetSoupCharity_KerasTuner_Optimization.keras" - Keras Tuner optimized neural network model
+  - "AlphabetSoupCharity_Optimization.ipynb": Jupyter Notebook file with executed code for the (2) subsequent optimized models (manual and Keras-Tuner)
-- "Optimized_Accuracy.png"
+  - "Optimized_Loss.png": Visualization of Optimized Model Loss vs. Epoch #
-- "Optimized_Loss.png"
+  - "Optimized_Accuracy.png": Visualization of Optimized Model Accuracy vs. Epoch #

-## Results
+## Results:

 **Data Preprocessing:**